Planning Matters Alliance Tasmania Platform

 c Including social, economic and environmental goals.

-d Supported by community endorsed state and/or regional policies on a wide range of issues (e.g. affordable housing, biodiversity, fire management, climate change, coastal development, energy efficiency, equity, health, infrastructure, population, public transport, residential amenity, social inclusion, visual amenity, wastewater, water quality).
+d Supported by community endorsed state and/or regional policies on a wide range of issues (e.g. affordable housing, biodiversity, fire management, climate change, coastal development, energy efficiency, equity, health, infrastructure, population, public transport, residential amenity, good design, social inclusion, visual amenity, wastewater, water quality).

 e i.e. all information, including details of proposal and assessment documentation, is available to the public.